humbl3man/humbl3man/README.md

-# Hi, 👋 I am Konstantin
+<h1 align="center">Hi, 👋 I am Konstantin</h1>

-I am a JavaScript developer working on interesting projects to expand my skillset.
+<p align="center">I am a JavaScript developer working on interesting projects to expand my skillset.
 I love working with JavaScript and React.
-I am learning TypeScript right now and I like it 😄
+I am learning TypeScript right now and I like it 😄</p>

 <!--
 **humbl3man/humbl3man** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.